tauqeerhasan/Practice-Python/README.md

 practice have been done through online stuff on different websites.

-practice yourself for increase programing, and make your day more PYTHONIC.
+practice yourself to increase programing skills, and make your day more PYTHONIC.

 thank you.